konturio/hugo-bulma-blocks-theme/exampleSite/content/funding/_index.md

 ---

 {{< content-start >}}
-QGIS is a community project, and although we make the software available for free, it is not free to develop.
-Creating an excellent software application like QGIS requires time and skills for many contributors around the world, and the maintainance of expensive infrastructure like download servers and backend systems.
-We encourage you to read more about the [value proposition](../value-proposition/) for QGIS and then support us financially in any way that you can, using the options below.
+We are a community project, and although we make the software available for free, it is not free to develop.
+Creating an excellent software application like requires time and skills for many contributors around the world, and the maintainance of expensive infrastructure like download servers and backend systems.
+We encourage you to read more about the [value proposition](../value-proposition/) for and then support us financially in any way that you can, using the options below.
 {{< content-end >}}

 {{< columns-start >}}